gberaudo/scrum_guidelines/README.md

 # Goal

 This guide lists the essential concepts and processes related to the SCRUM methodology.
-In assumes you have read the [official SCRUM guide](http://www.scrumguides.org/scrum-guide.html).
+It assumes you have read the [official SCRUM guide](http://www.scrumguides.org/scrum-guide.html).

 ## The roles